Heejinee3/Heejinee3.github.io/_posts/project/2020-09-01-Analysis of YouTube Trending Videos.markdown

 ## Dataset

-The dataset was extracted from Kaggle, 'Trending YouTube Video Statistics'(https:// www.kaggle.com/datasnaek/youtube-new).
+The dataset was extracted from Kaggle, [Trending YouTube Video Statistics](https:// www.kaggle.com/datasnaek/youtube-new).

 According to the contributor of this dataset, it is a daily record of the top trending